-String of Pearls plants are beautiful pearl-looking succulents with trailing stems.
+The String of Pearls plants are beautiful pearl-looking succulents with trailing stems.
 Sometimes people say they look like little green peas.
-They like direct sunlight and to have room to grow and trail downwards.
+This is because they like direct sunlight and to have room to grow and trail downwards.
 It is important to have them in a well-draining pot and not to over or underwater them.

 String of Pearls Houseplant Care